jasonstone20/VSharpAngle/README.md

 4)
 To estimate the edge angle per side of the knife blade, measure the thickness/width right behind the edge bevel.
 Then measure the height of the edge bevel.

+5)
+Enter the starting number of passes per side.
+The number should be larger than 10.